 Q. Can Seedboms be grown in pots, planters or window boxes?

 Yes.
 Simply soak as normal and place your Seedbom on it’s side on top of damp soil then tear open to expose the seeds and compost inside.

 Seedboms are approximately 5.5cm in diameter and 8cm high.

 Q. What seeds are inside the Seedboms?

 We use a variety of seeds in our range.
-These include native single variety wildflower seeds such as Cornflowers, Corn Poppies and Forget-me-nots as well as wildflower mixes created to attract bees, butterflies and birds.
-We also use the occasional herb such as Thyme and Catnip.
-All our seeds are Flora Locale accredited and non GMO.
+These include UK native single variety wildflower seeds such as Cornflowers, Corn Poppies, and Forget-me-nots as well as wildflower mixes created to attract bees, butterflies, and birds.
+All our seeds are non-GMO.

 Q. Where are Seedboms made?

 Our Seedbom shells are manufactured in the Netherlands.
 Everything is assembled, finished and packed in Glasgow, Scotland.
 Around 15 mins drive from our office….handy eh!

 Q. Are Seedbom seeds Annuals, Biennials or Perennials?